sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

 proportion of error variance in the scale is 0.20.
 In other words, a scale with an α of 0.80 includes approximately 20\% error.

-BUT, (and that’s a BIG “BUT”), Cronbach’s α is not a measure of unidimensionality (i.e. an indicator that a scale is measuring a single factor or construct rather than multiple related constructs).
+BUT, (and that is a BIG “BUT”), Cronbach’s α is not a measure of unidimensionality (i.e. an indicator that a scale is measuring a single factor or construct rather than multiple related constructs).
 Scales that are multidimensional will cause α to be under-estimated if not assessed separately for each dimension, but high values for α are not necessarily indicators of unidimensionality.
 So, an α of 0.80 does not mean that 80\% of a single underlying construct is accounted for.
 It could be that the 80\% comes from more than one underlying construct.
-That’s why EFA and CFA are useful to do first.
+That is why EFA and CFA are useful to do first.

 Further, another feature of α is that it tends to be sample specific: it is